 - a.
-Up to 31 percent of the allotment can be earmarked for set-aside activities as follows: - (1) Administrative Expenses Not to exceed 4 percent of the cumulative allotment (40 CFR section 35.3535(b)). - (2) Technical Assistance to Small Systems Not to exceed 2 percent of the cumulative allotment (40 CFR section 35.3535(c)). - (3) State Program Management Not to exceed 10 percent of the cumulative allotment (40 CFR section 35.3535(d)). - (4) Local Assistance and Other State Programs Not to exceed 15 percent of the capitalization grant and no more than 10 percent is used on any one of the defined activities (40 CFR section 35.3535(e)). - b.
-A State cannot use more than 30 percent of any particular fiscal year's capitalization grant to provide subsidies in the form of principal forgiveness or negative interest rate loans to communities meeting the State's definition of disadvantaged, or communities the State expects to become disadvantaged as a result of the project (40 CFR section 35.3525(b)).
+Up to 31 percent of the allotment can be earmarked for set-aside activities as follows: - (1) Administrative Expenses Not to exceed 4 percent of the cumulative allotment (40 CFR section 35.3535(b)). - (2) Technical Assistance to Small Systems Not to exceed 2 percent of the cumulative allotment (40 CFR section 35.3535(c)). - (3) State Program Management Not to exceed 10 percent of the cumulative allotment (40 CFR section 35.3535(d)).

-- c.
-States may earmark DWSRF funds awarded under ARRA for the set-asides described in 3.a.(1), (2), and (3) above; however, no funds may be used for the Local Assistance set-aside described in 3.a.(4). - d.
+- (4) Local Assistance and Other State Programs Not to exceed 15 percent of the capitalization grant and no more than 10 percent is used on any one of the defined activities (40 CFR section 35.3535(e)). - b.
+A State cannot use more than 30 percent of any particular fiscal year's capitalization grant to provide subsidies in the form of principal forgiveness or negative interest rate loans to communities meeting the State's definition of disadvantaged, or communities the State expects to become disadvantaged as a result of the project (40 CFR section 35.3525(b)). - c.
+States may earmark DWSRF funds awarded under ARRA for the setasides described in 3.a.(1), (2), and (3) above; however, no funds may be used for the Local Assistance set-aside described in 3.a.(4). - d.
 In addition, ARRA includes the following requirements: - (1) Notwithstanding the requirements of Section 1452 (f) of the SDWA, States shall use not less than 50 percent of the amount of its ARRA-funded capitalization grants to provide additional subsidization to eligible recipients in the form of forgiveness of principal, negative interest loans, or grants, or any combination of these (ARRA, Title VII). - (2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII). - e.
-EPA's DWSRF appropriations include the following requirements: - (1) The FY 2010 DWSRF appropriation (Pub.
-L. No. 111-88), FY 2011 DWSRF appropriation (continued requirements from FY 2010), and FY 2012 DWSRF appropriation (Pub.
-L. No. 112-74) each have requirements to provide subsidy in amounts found in the table below.
+EPA's DWSRF appropriations include the following requirements: - The FY 2011 DWSRF appropriation (Pub.
+L. No. 111-88 continued requirements from 2010), FY 2012 DWSRF appropriation (Pub.
+L. No. 112-74), FY 2013 appropriation (Pub.
+L. No. 112-74 continued requirements from FY 2012), and the Disaster Relief Appropriations Act (Pub.
+L. No. 113-2, Division A, Title X, 127 Stat.
+31) each have requirements to provide subsidy in amounts found in the table below.
 This subsidy can be provided in the form of grants, principal forgiveness, or negative interest.